8base/Documentation/docs/frontend/app-components-other-components-text.md

 ---
 id: 'app-components-other-components-text'
 sidebar_label: 'Text'
+redirect_from: '/frontend/app-components/other-components/text'
-slug: '/frontend/app-components/other-components/text'
+slug: '/projects/frontend/app-components/other-components/text'
 ---

 # Text

-The *Text* component is unique in that it provides a **Rich Text Editor** (RTE) that allows the user to style text.
+The _Text_ component is unique in that it provides a **Rich Text Editor** (RTE) that allows the user to style text.

 The RTE has the following features.

 - B - bold text
 - I - italic text
 - Unordered list - create an unordered list